heartandhandstraining/heartandhandstraining.github.io/now.md

 Today I took some time to address the COVID-19 issue.

 I just have to post this amazing and inspirational link: [Faith: Silly or Significant](https://greensock.com/faith/).
-I stumbled upon this man's journey from Atheism to Christianity in trying to make a decision as to whether to use Snapsvg or Greensock for assistance in advancing my new SVG animation skills.
+I stumbled upon man's story of his journey from Atheism to Christianity in trying to make a decision as to whether to use Snapsvg or Greensock for assistance in advancing my new SVG animation skills.

 I am working on miscellaneous cleanup and prettifying my site.
 A few days ago, I added an initial css-animated logo to the Contact Page.